Beginners Guide

 What Guitar Pedal Should I Buy?

 Now we’ve laid out the guidelines, it’s up to you to pick out your first pedal depending on what sounds you’d like to make.
 Do you love rock music?
 Maybe an overdrive is the way to go.
-Do you enjoy making unusual sounds?
+Do you enjoy creating ambiance?
 Delay is a great choice.
 Soothing ambient music your thing?
 Reverb is perfect.

 The whole point of guitar pedals is that you mix and match what you want, to create something unique to you.
 Go and have some fun!